 NIAC Program Executive

-John M. Falker, PhD, works in the Space Technology Mission Directorate at NASA Headquarters in Washington.
-He goes by “Jay” informally, and currently manages the NASA Innovative Advanced Concepts (NIAC) and Center Innovation Fund (CIF) Programs.
-NIAC is among the most imaginative programs in NASA, developing visionary concepts that could one day revolutionize future missions.
+John M. Falker, PhD, works at NASA Headquarters in Washington.
+He goes by "Jay" informally, and currently manages the NASA Innovative Advanced Concepts (NIAC) Program.
+The most imaginative program in the Office of the Chief Technologist, NIAC develops visionary concepts that could revolutionize future missions.

 Since joining NASA in 2003, Jay has supported both Headquarters and the Johnson Space Center (JSC) in project, program, and agency roles.
-He has received more than a dozen awards, including the NASA Outstanding Leadership Medal, the JSC Director’s Commendation, and the Distinguished Achievement Award.
+He has received more than a dozen awards, including the NASA Outstanding Leadership Medal for leading the realignment of NASA's $2 billion exploration research and technology portfolio, and the JSC Director's Commendation for strategic analysis of the lunar architecture.

 Prior to joining NASA, Jay led various engineering and policy analyses for seven years, first while pursuing advanced degrees and later full-time.
 He has worked in several government agencies, private contractors, academic institutions, and federal research centers.

 Jay holds a PhD in Aerospace Engineering and Policy Analysis from MIT, an MS in Technology and Policy from MIT, and a BS in Engineering Science (Honors) from Penn State, with minors in Economics and in Science, Technology, and Society.
 His graduate research helped develop the Federal Aviation Administration's first Concept of Operations for Commercial Space Transportation.

 Jay has two wonderful sons.
 His dreams about their future possibilities inspire his push to advance humanity the stars.